CSharpM7/Ultimate14/_portfolio/07_fox.md

 # Overview

-Like Sonic, this character is fundamentally
+Like Sonic, this character is fundamentally amazing.
+The only changes made were to slightly tighten the window of kill confirms, and to reduce recovery distance.

 # Changes